Funded projects

 Co-Investigator, with A. Moretti (PI)

-This project will investigate the impact of data biases on crime maps produced from police records at the different spatial scales.
-Simulation studies will be used to assess whether micro-level maps are affected by a larger risk of bias than maps produced at larger scales.
+This project investigated the impact of measurement error in crime data on geographic crime analysis produced from police records at the different spatial scales.
+Simulation studies were used to assess whether micro-level maps are affected by a larger risk of bias than maps produced at larger scales.

 2014